Florida Wants To Import Medicine From Canada. But How Would That Work?

 First, the state needs to work out a lot of details — such as which Floridians and which drugs it would apply to.

-The next hurdle is a big one: It needs to get approved by the federal Secretary of Health and Human Services Alex Azar.
-Though the authority of the HHS secretary to make such an approval has existed since 2003, no secretary has ever exercised that right.
-To win approval, Florida needs to show the drugs it wants to import are safe, and that the plan will save the state money.
+The next hurdle is a big one: It needs to get approved by the federal secretary of health and human services, Alex Azar.
+Though the authority of the secretary to make such an approval has existed since 2003, no secretary has ever exercised that right.
+To win approval, Florida needs to show that the drugs it wants to import are safe and that the plan will save the state money.

-On the safety front, Secretary Azar last year cited safety concerns when he, at least initially, dismissed the idea of importing drugs from Canada as a "gimmick", in a meeting at HHS headquarters with the media and others.
+On the safety front, Azar last year cited safety concerns when he, at least initially, dismissed the idea of importing drugs from Canada as a "gimmick," in a meeting at HHS headquarters with the media and others.

 "The last four FDA commissioners have said there is no effective way to ensure drugs coming from Canada really are coming from Canada, rather than being routed from, say, a counterfeit factory in China," Azar said.
 "The United States has the safest regulatory system in the world.
 The last thing we need is [to have] open borders for unsafe drugs, in search of savings that cannot be safely achieved."